cjacker/opensource-toolchain-stm32/README.md

     +  Luat AIR105 (MH1903S)
     +  SynWit SWM181[CBT6]

-* ST-LINK / DAPLink for programming and debugging.
+* ST-LINK / DAPLink adapter for programming and debugging.
   - DAPLink is a cheap, opensource and standard way to program/debug any Cortex-M MCU.
-  - If you need work with STM8, buy a ST-Link.
+  - If you need work with STM8, buy a ST-Link (it also support SWIM interface used by STM8).
 If not, buy a DAPLink.
   - JLink can support SWD interface, but it's too expensive and not worth to buy for beginners.

 * USB2TTL UART adapter
-  - for ISP programming of stm32f103, it does not support USB-DFU.
+  - for ISP programming of stm32f103, it doesn't support USB-DFU.

 # Toolchain overview

-As any other ARM based MCUs, the toolchain for STM32 consists of:

 * Compiler: GCC / Rust
 * SDKs: Various
   - official SPL in C